-TDS & Remuneration Planning with GST on Perks and Latest Changes
+TDS, & Remuneration Planning With Latest Budget 2018 Changes

 Significant changes have been made in the last few months to stimulate economic growth.
 Implementation of these initiatives will have far reaching implications both at macro and micro level.
 Besides, the Finance Act, 2017 and CGST Act, 2017 have made significant changes for persons involved in tax deduction and administration of GST in a company.